 Tips for Buying Heating Oil or Propane

-1. Do an energy audit NOW to identify where you need to make your home more energy efficient.Things like proper insulation, energy efficient windows (have them installed by a registered home improvement contractor), and programmable thermostats can make a big difference in your energy consumption.
+- Consider an energy audit to identify where you need to make your home more energy efficient.Things like proper insulation, energy efficient windows (installed by a registered home improvement contractor), and programmable thermostats may make a difference in your energy consumption.

-2. Schedule a yearly tune-up on your furnace or boiler now.
-A dirty or poorly adjusted unit can waste a significant amount of oil.
+- Schedule an annual your furnace or boiler now.
+A dirty or poorly adjusted unit may waste oil.

-5. Check this webpage for wholesale and retail oil prices.
+- Check this webpage for wholesale and retail oil prices.
 These prices are posted on a regular basis during the heating season and can give you an idea of the going rate for oil in your area.
-If a company is offering fuel at a price significantly under these reported amounts, take this as a red flag and be very cautious before doing business with this company.
+Remember, cheaper isn't always best.

-6. Make sure the dealer you buy from is registered with the State Department of Consumer Protection, as required by law.
+- Make sure the dealer you buy from is registered with the State Department of Consumer Protection, as required by law.
 Visit ct.gov/dcp/verify to learn how to verify the license of any heating fuel dealer in the state, or call 860-713-6160.
-List of Propane Dealers in Connecticut
+Also consult the List of Propane Dealers in Connecticut.

-8. Cap price plans, which set a maximum per-gallon price for the season, are less risky than pre-buys.
+- Cap price plans, which set a maximum per-gallon price for the season, may be less risky than pre-buys.

-9. Any contract that you sign must meet requirements under Connecticut law.
+- Any contract that you sign must meet requirements under Connecticut law.
 Any contract for the retail sale of home heating oil (or propane gas) that offers a guaranteed price plan, including a fixed price contract, must be in writing and all terms and conditions must be disclosed in plain language.
-Read more in our fact sheet.

-Ask for a signed, dated copy of any contract that you sign, and hold on to all your oil delivery receipts for a least a year, in case there is a dispute,
+Ask for a signed, dated copy of any contract that you sign, and hold on to all your oil delivery receipts for a least a year, in case there is a dispute.